jrgentry20/portfolio/README.md

 **Student Performance Factors Dashboard(Tableau) – Personal Project**

-- Created a dashboard with Tableau visualize factors affecting student performance in a high school
+- Created a dashboard with Tableau visualizing factors affecting student performance in a high school

 - Calculated fields to create custom metrics and KPIs, providing deeper insights into student achievement